Network-Based Pathway Enrichment Analysis with Incomplete Network Information: Efficient Estimation of Model Parameters

-The implementation of Newton's method requires the gradient and the Hessian of the objective function.
-Here we provide details about how to calculate the two important derivatives based on the profile log-likelihood when profiling out $\sigma_{\v}$ in Section~\ref{speed}.
-The derivation follows similarly when profiling out $\sigma_{\gamma}$.
+With the above two modifications, Newton's method can then be implemented to optimize the profile log-likelihood and returns an estimate of $\tau$.
+Estimates of $\hat{\sigma}_{\bgamma}^2$ and $ \hat{\sigma}_{\beps}^2$ follow immediately.
+The implementation of Newton's method requires the gradient and the Hessian of the objective function, i.e., the profile log-likelihood.
+Next we provide details on how to calculate these quantities from the profile log-likelihood when profiling out $\sigma_{\beps}$, based on the general framework introduced in \cite{Lindstrom:1988ri}.
+The derivation follows similarly when profiling out $\sigma_{\bgamma}$.